vanshdvn2505/WebD-Selection-Task-2-Resell/README.md

 This project leverages Redis for efficient data management and real-time interactions.
 Redis is used for:

+- **OTP Management:** Redis is utilized to store and manage OTP data.
+Each OTP is stored for 10 minutes for verification and then deleted.

+  - *Key Structure:* `otp:email`
+  - *Value Structure:* A hash containing product IDs, quantities, and other relevant information.

 - **Cart Management:** Redis is utilized to store and manage shopping cart data.
 Each user's cart is maintained in Redis with product information, quantities, and prices.
 This allows for fast access and updates.

   - *Key Structure:* `cart:userId:items` (Each user's cart is a unique key)
   - *Value Structure:* A hash containing product IDs, quantities, and other relevant information.

+- **Review Management:** Redis is utilized to store and manage reviews of a product.
+This is stored for 15 minutes so that user can analyze a product with fast access to reviews.

+  - *Key Structure:* `products:id:reviews`
+  - *Value Structure:* A hash containing reviewer IDs, text, and ratings.

 ### 5. Reviewing System